GenesisEducationKyiv/software-engineering-school-5-0-Bogdan-Zinovij/docs/observability.md

 - **Confirmations not followed by events**
   - Check for `confirm succeeded` without a following `subscription-confirmed` event log (future: via metrics).
 Helps spot broken event chain.

-### TODO

-Metrics-based alerts will be added once Prometheus metrics are exposed across all services.

----

 ## 2. Log Retention Policy